Liover Peguero Player Props: Pirates vs. Braves

 Liover Peguero At The Plate

-- He has scored a run in six of 13 games so far this year.
+- He has scored in six of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.